JoaoMaio/JoaoMaio/README.md

-- 👋 Hi, I’m @JoaoMaio
+- 👋 Hi, I’m @JoaoMaio, a 23 years old Portuguese programmer.
+I have my Master's degree in Computer Science and Engineering.
-- 👀 I’m interested in living
+- 👀 I’m interested in Game Development and also learning new languages.
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning Rust, Godot
-- 💞️ I’m looking to collaborate on nothing

 <!---
 JoaoMaio/JoaoMaio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.